Keyboard shortcuts

 The MCP server is a thin adaptation layer that:

-• Exposes existing functionality through standard MCP interfaces
+• Exposes existing capabilities through standard MCP interfaces

 • Requires minimal new business logic